rspack-contrib/rspack-chain/README.md

 ## ChainedSet

-Another of the core API interfaces in webpack-chain is a `ChainedSet`.
+Another of the core API interfaces in rspack-chain is a `ChainedSet`.
 A `ChainedSet` operates similar to a JavaScript Set, with some conveniences for chaining and generating configuration.
 If a property is marked as being a `ChainedSet`, it will have an API and methods as described below: